dialogs/homepage/static/content/en/career/devops_integration.md

 ---
-title: DevOps engineer (corporate integration department)
+title: DevOps engineer (Corporate Integration Department)
-date: "2015-05-06T23:46:37.121Z"
+date: '2015-05-06T23:46:37.121Z'
 category: IT, Development
 tags:
   - PostgreSQL
   - Openshift
   - Kubernetes
 city: Moscow
 salary: from 120,000rub.
 description: Now we want to supplement our DevOps team with an engineer who will work with us to create the best corporate messenger.
 ---

-###What we expect
+### What we expect

 - OpenShift / Kubernetes - have experience of operation and configuration in production environments;
 - Docker - to have an idea about containerization, to be able to create / edit images of any complexity;
 - experience with DevOps tools: Git, Jenkins, Ansible or their analogs and understanding of the stages of DevOps - CI, CD;